d2l-ai/d2l-en/chapter_appendix_math/statistics.md

 \end{aligned}
 $$

 We refer the above formula as *bias-variance trade-off*.
-The mean squared error can be divided into precisely two sources of error: the high bias error and the variance.
+The mean squared error can be divided into precisely two sources of error: the error from high bias and the error from high variance.
 On the one hand, the bias error is commonly seen in a simple model (such as a linear regression model), which cannot extract high dimensional relations between the features and the outputs.
 If a model suffers from high bias error, we often say it is *underfitting* or lack of *generalization* as introduced in (:numref:`sec_model_selection`).
 On the flip side, the other error source - high variance usually results from a too complex model, which overfits the training data.
 As a result, an *overfitting* model is sensitive to small fluctuations in the data.
 If a model suffers from high variance, we often say it is *overfitting* and lack of *flexibility* as introduced in (:numref:`sec_model_selection`).

 ### Evaluating Estimators in Code